UUDigitalHumanitieslab/microcontact/client/nls/Readme.md

 These files are directly fed into the Microcontact web application.
 For this reason, they are made computer-friendly and they have to stay that way.
 This means that you have to follow some strict rules.
 The following rules are particularly important in order to ensure that files stay computer-readable and that special characters will show correctly on the web:

- - When creating a new translation, **always** start by copying an existing translation file on disk, *then* change the name of the copy and *finally* edit the new copy. **Never** open an existing file and tell your editor to “Save as...” or “Export”.
+ - When creating a new translation, **always** start by copying an existing translation file on disk, *then* change the name of the copy and *finally* edit the new copy.
  - **Always** edit the translation files with a proper, computer-language-aware plain text editor.
 Examples that are available free of charge include *[Notepad++][1]* (Windows), *[Sublime Text][2]* (cross-platform) and *[TextMate][3]* (macOS).
 Linux systems tend to have *gedit* or *gvim* installed by default, both of which are acceptable.
  - **Never** edit the translation files with standard office software such as *Notepad* or *WordPad* on Windows, *TextEdit* or *Pages* on macOS, or anything that has “Office” in the name, such as *Microsoft Office* (*Word*), *LibreOffice*, *OpenOffice*, etcetera.
 In case of doubt, contact the developer.
  - If the choice is presented to you, **always** select **UTF-8** as the text encoding.